Crypter-File-Transfer/Crypter/Docs/Production/Deployment/Crypter.Web.md

 The `appsettings.json` file for Crypter.Web exists under `wwwroot`.
 This file is sent to the browser with every request.
+Thie file must be updated prior to publishing the web app in order to get GZip and Brotli compressed versions of the file with the correct configuration.

 ## Publish the project